 Happy Friday, RoboEngineers!

-RoboCo has been updated to Version 0.7.4, also known as the Copper update!
+RoboCo has been updated to Version 0.7.5, also known as the Aluminum update!
 If you’re curious why we called it that, check out our previous dev blog, An Update Regarding Updates!

 We’ve got some new features and improvements to share!

-You can get a full list of everything in the Copper update by checking out the release notes on Steam.
+You can get a full list of everything in the Aluminum update by checking out the release notes on Steam.

-This is just the beginning of our mini-challenges and other improvements, so stay tuned!
-Our next update is code-named Aluminum and will be released between Nov 28 and Dec 28, as you can see on our roadmap.
+Our next update is code-named Iron and will be released between Jan 23 and Feb 23, as you can see on our roadmap.

 And that’s it for this week’s devblog.
 We hope you enjoy tinkering with the new mini-challenges and the latest RoboRepair!